JanssenProject/jans/README.md

 Documentation currently is a work in progress.
 Draft pages are currently available on [Janssen Project Wiki](https://github.com/JanssenProject/jans/wiki/).
 You may want to also check Gluu Server [docs](https://gluu.org/docs), which have a lot in common with Janssen.

-We have setup a [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
-You can register for free their with your Github identity.
+We prefer to have all our discussions through [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) to better facilitate faster responses.
+However, other means are available such as the [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
+You can register for free there with your Github identity.

-You can subscribe to the [Janssen Google Group](https://groups.google.com/u/2/g/janssen_project) and post messages there.
+You can also subscribe to the [Janssen Google Group](https://groups.google.com/u/2/g/janssen_project) and post messages there.

-If you find a bug in a Janssen project, or you would like to suggest a new feature, try the chat first.
-Then raise an issue on the respective repository.
-If you have a "howto" or "usage" question, [raise the issue](https://github.com/JanssenProject/jans/issues)!
+If you find a bug in a Janssen project, or you would like to suggest a new feature, try the [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) first.
+If you have a "howto" or "usage" question, [raise the question or usage](https://github.com/JanssenProject/jans/discussion)!